To share and not share a singlet: control qubit and nonclassicality in teleportation: Role of classical communication

 \section{Role of classical communication}

 We are now going to introduce the second protocol.
-It's similar with the previous protocol, except that in this case, we have the facility of using classical communication when there is no singlet shared between the parties.
-Note that it is reasonable to do so, as when the singlet is present, the usual teleportation protocol is followed, which utilizes classical communication.
-Thus, in this protocol, when the singlet is not present Alice measures her qubit \(|\psi\rangle_{A'}\) in an arbitrary basis (say, the computational basis), sends the information about the outcome classically to Bob, and Bob throws away his part of the singlet and prepares a qubit in a state that is same as the outcome at Alice.
+It's similar with the previous protocol, except that in this case, we have the facility of using classical communication {even when the singlet, shared between the parties, is not being used}.
+Note that it is reasonable to do so, as when the singlet is {being used}, the usual teleportation protocol is followed, which utilizes classical communication.
+Thus, in this protocol, when the singlet is not {being utilized} Alice measures her qubit \(|\psi\rangle_{A'}\) in an arbitrary basis (say, the computational basis), sends the information about the outcome classically to Bob, and Bob throws away his part of the singlet and prepares a qubit in a state that is same as the outcome at Alice.
 The corresponding transformation can mathematically be expressed as